Spartacus1/LayerColorPlugin/README.md

 - Automatically saves colors when the project is saved
 - Restores color settings when projects are loaded
 - Maintains color consistency across QGIS sessions

+Renato Henriques - University of Minho/Institute of Earth Sciences